fnr1r/kadishutu/docs/GameSave.md

 ## Coordinate info

+0x568e stores the current map.

+- 0x0f - Tree of Knowledge
+- 0x10 - The Empyrean

 Coordinates are stored in 0x568e.

-Positional coordinates are stored as a signed int / i32 (4 bytes).
+Positional coordinates are stored as a float / f32 (4 bytes).
 Rotational coordinates are stored as an unsigned int / u32 (4 bytes).

 <!--